ABarBol/ia25/background/03_neural_networks_foundations.md

     -   The gradient of the loss with respect to each parameter is calculated.
     -   The parameters are updated by taking a small step in the opposite direction of the gradient.

-3.  **Variants**:
-    -   **Batch Gradient Descent**: Uses the entire dataset to compute the gradient at each step.
-It's slow and memory-intensive for large datasets.
-    -   **Stochastic Gradient Descent (SGD)**: Uses a single randomly selected data point to compute the gradient at each step.
-It's much faster but can be noisy.
-    -   ***Mini-batch Gradient Descent***: A compromise between the two.
-It uses a small, random batch of data to compute the gradient.
-This is the most common approach in deep learning.

 ## ***Backpropagation***